 • Medical Research

 These are really just a starting point and, to be honest, I don’t love these lists because they can limit your thinking.
-In reality, doctors move into all sorts of areas: startups, consulting practices, property development and management roles.
+In reality, doctors move into all sorts of areas: startups, consulting practices, property development and management roles – the list is endless.
 The right career path for you will depend on a range of factors, including your broad interests and skills and your desired lifestyle and getting objective advice can be invaluable.

 Whether you’re ready for a complete change or just thinking about dipping your toe in the non-clinical water, I can help you work through the logistics of your decision, including registration implications, ongoing education and even really practical things like putting together a non-medical CV and building a LinkedIn profile.

-I’d love to talk to you about moving towards a career that’s right for you.
+I’d love to talk to you about moving towards a career that’s just the right fit for you.